 • Active duty service members, midshipmen, cadets, and reservists on extended active duty are eligible to set up allotments from their pay.

-• Discretionary allotments: you can set up as many as 6 allotments to pay non-government organizations.
-An example is regular deposits to your savings account.
+• Discretionary allotments include payments to non-government organizations.
+You can set up as many as 6 discretionary allotments.
+An example might be regular deposits to your savings account.

-• Non-discretionary allotments: you can set up as many as 15 allotments to pay the government for things like buying a savings bond.
+• Non-discretionary allotments are payments to government organizations.
+You can set up as many as 15 allotments to pay the government for things like buying a savings bond.
 The government also might set one up for you to pay overdue taxes or a loan from a military relief agency.

-• Visit your PFM or unit financial advisor to discuss your budget.
-Allotments are helpful because they allow you to meet your long-term goals bit by bit.
-Consider how many allotments will work with your budget and how they fit into your short and long-term financial planning.
+Visit your PFM or unit financial advisor to discuss your spending plan.
+Allotments can be helpful because they let you meet your long-term goals bit by bit.
+Consider how many allotments will work with your budget and how they fit into your short and long-term financial planning, including your savings goals.

-• Talk to your administrative officer to get an allotment in place, using form DD2558.
+Ready to set up an allotment?
+Talk to your administrative officer to get an allotment in place, using Form DD2558

 Life Events: